MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 ```

-6. The following statement demonstrates filter using the where operator.
+6. The following statements demonstrates filter using the where operator.
 In the Query Window.
 Enter the following statement and select **run**:

 **Note** You should "run" after entering the query from each code block below.